Contact us at [email protected] to request registration information or call Shannon at 705 210 0290.

 Destination Northern Ontario announced in October, 2021 that Perivale Gallery is the winner in the category of Marketing & Communications for the 2021 Northern Ontario Tourism Industry Leader Awards.
 Such an honour to receive this prestigious award!

-Once again, in 2022, Perivale Gallery received the Travelers' Choice designation from TripAdvisor which is awarded to the best activities around the world, according to travellers who have done them—and loved every minute.
+Perivale Gallery received the Travelers' Choice designation from TripAdvisor which is awarded to the best activities around the world, according to travellers who have done them—and loved every minute.

 We are very proud to announce that Perivale Gallery's very talented contemporary artist, Tammy Shane is featured in the Spring/Summer 2018 edition of Arabella Magazine - Canadian Art, Architecture & Design.
 A Fine Arts Graduate of Brock University, Tammy finished the final year of her degree at Queen’s University in order to travel abroad.
 Tammy works in acrylic on canvas creating works from landscapes with turbulent skies to local wildlife.
 With a strong background in illustration, each piece has its own personality, often presenting a very whimsical interpretation of her subject matter in a realistic approach with a very contemporary background.